octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ![](../../static/img/smartpy/online_editor_summary_contract.png)
 <small className="figure">FIGURE 4: Online Editor Contract Summary</small>

-On the right screen we can see a summary of our smart contract with the following information:
+On the right screen, we can see a summary of our smart contract with the following information:

 - Address of the contract
 - Balance in tez
 - Storage
 - Entry points

-By clicking on the *Types* tab we have access to the types of the storage elements and the parameters of the entrypoints.
+By clicking on the _Types_ tab, we have access to the types of the storage elements and the parameters of the entrypoints.

 ![](../../static/img/smartpy/online_editor_Types.png)
 <small className="figure">FIGURE 5: Online Editor Types</small>

-> As in Python, most of the time it is not necessary to specify the type of an object in SmartPy.
+> As in Python, most of the time, it is not necessary to specify the type of an object in SmartPy.
 > Because the target language of SmartPy, Michelson, requires types.
->Each SmartPy expression, however, needs a type.
+> Each SmartPy expression, however, needs a type.
 This is why SmartPy uses type inference to determine the type of each expression.
 > See doc [Typing](https://smartpy.io/reference.html#_typing).

-By clicking on the *Deploy Michelson Contract* tab we have access to the codes compiled in michelson for the storage (*Storage* tab) and for the smart contract (*Code* tab).
+By clicking on the _Deploy Michelson Contract_ tab, we have access to the codes compiled in Michelson for the storage (_Storage_ tab) and the smart contract (_Code_ tab).

 The michelson code of our smart contract is for the moment the following: